Overview

 Kuwait aspires to create world-class healthcare providers as well as to improve the quality of healthcare in treatment centers, such as the Kuwait Cancer Center, the Kuwait Chest Disease Hospital, the Kuwait Radiology Center, the Ibn-Sina Center for Ophthalmology, and the Dasman Research Center for Diabetes.

 According to the Ministry of Health, the private sector will be instrumental in the overall development of the medical sector.
-The private healthcare market is estimated to grow by 15-20% in the coming years.
-Currently, a total of 16 private hospitals (totaling about 1200 hospital beds) provide private medical services in Kuwait.
+The private healthcare market is estimated to grow by 15-20 percent in the coming years.
+Currently, a total of 16 private hospitals (totaling about 1200 hospital beds) provides private medical services in Kuwait.
 Several new private hospitals are expected to open in the next few years, adding 1,800 hospital beds.
 Although the government offers free healthcare services, patients are willing to pay a premium for private treatment to reduce waiting times and treatment schedules.
 Private hospitals also serve Kuwait’s sizeable expat population.
 In certain fields, such as obstetrics and gynecology, local patients pay a premium for high-end services offered by private hospitals.

 The healthcare sector is going through some reforms including broadening public-private partnerships and giving the private sector a larger role in the provision of healthcare services.
-The Health Assurance Hospitals Company (DHAMAN) initiative already established two health clinics on a public-private partnership basis.
-In addition, a $600 million project to build two 600- bed capacity hospitals is currently under construction.
-Recently, public healthcare centers began referring patients to private medical care providers for services like IVF treatment and physiotherapy
+The Health Assurance Hospitals Company (DHAMAN) initiative already established five health clinics on a public-private partnership basis.
+Currently, Kuwait sends thousands of patients along with their families abroad for treatment each year at a high cost.
+The Government of Kuwait aims to reduce the funding of treatment abroad by expanding and building new hospitals.
+In the next five years, the government plans to increase bed capacity by 40 percent (from 8,757 beds to 12,230 beds).

 Best Prospects/Services